jlc0512/Utilizing-E-Commerce-Reviews-to-Predict-Comment-Sentiments/README.md

 In order to obtain new data, I utilized Twitter's API and made API calls to obtain tweets that were related to women's clothing items.
 Specifically, I made queries directed @ZARA and @h&m that included words such as "dress," "shirt," and "clothing."
 I then ran these tweets through a preprocessing function so they could be run through my model.
 My model is able to return a classification for each tweet along with probability of each class (0 or 1).

 ## Limitations and Next Steps
-While our model optimizes for minimizing the RMSE of predicted reviews, it has its limitations.
+While our model optimizes accuracy of predicted sentiment of comments, it has its limitations.

 First, our dataset was skewed towards higher ratings as nearly 60% of all reviews were rated 5 points.
 This in turn skews our predicted values higher.
 While this may not matter when grabbing the highest rated products, it certainly would affect our lower rated items.
 We suggest looking into whether these high ratings are a product of the dataset we used, or are consistent with Amazon buyer behavior.

 Secondly,  our model does not handle indiscriminate reviewers - or reviewers who rate all products the same.
 This means that our model does not capture their preferences well.
 We suggest a separate survey be sent to these buyers post-purchase in an effort to determine their preferences.
 We could then find a way to incorporate these preferences in a future model.